 - Would you Rather.
 You can learn a lot about your car mates with this car game.
 Would you rather…jump off a cliff or eat a spider?
 Come up with your own questions, or purchase a deck of cards that will do it for you.

 - 20 Questions.
-You have 20 questions to figure out what the person is thinking.
+You have 20 questions to figure out what somebody else in the car is thinking.
 Start broad and get more specific as you go – Is it an animal, vegetable or mineral?
-Here’s an electronic version too.
+Is it furry, green, or hard?

 - I-Spy.
-Sharpen kids power of perception with this game.
+Sharpen your kids power of perception with this game.
 Find something and have them guess what it is you found.
 Give the kids clues until they figure it out.
 I spy with my little eye….something blue.
 Round.
 Smooth.
 Remember, you can only ask yes or no questions!
 You can also get I-Spy books.

 - Fortunately/Unfortunately.
 This one is pretty simple and fun.
 It’s a progressive story with a catch – each person adds a sentence to the story, but must start that sentence with fortunately or unfortunately, alternating as you go.
 So Jim went to the store for a drink.
 Unfortunately it was closed.
 Fortunately he found a soda machine.
 Unfortunately it didn’t take dollar bills.
 Keep alternating fortunate and unfortunate situations.
 You get the idea.

 - Word Association.
 What do you think of when I say Spiderman?
 That’s how you start word association.
 The first person says something and the next person has three seconds to associate the word with something else.
 So, Spiderman, Batman, Robin, Bird, parakeet, pet.
 See?
 If someone takes longer than three seconds, or the word they say doesn’t make sense, they are out.